-If you don’t, you won’t be able to deal well with the tragedies of existence and the catastrophies of life.
-You won’t be armed with the knowledge, the skills and the strengths that you know you could have.
-You won’t be able to go to bed in good conscience, knowing that you didn’t live your day to the fullest.
+If you don’t, you won’t be able to deal well with the tragedies of existence and the catastrophes of life.
+You won’t be armed with the knowledge, the skills, and the strengths that you know you could have.
+You won’t be able to go to bed with a good conscience, knowing that you didn’t live your day to the fullest.
 Worse, you will set yourself up for regrets once you’re older and closer to death.

 This hurts you – in the short and long term.

 But, worse than that, it will also hurt the people closest to you.
 All your flaws and insufficiencies cause unnecessary suffering to the people you love the most.
 As long as you don’t fix your flaws, you will continue to cause suffering in the future – maybe for the rest of your life.
 In small and big ways, your decisions to waste your potential generate precisely the suffering that you could have prevented.
 Multiply this by the millions of people that you will connect with over the course of your life and you see how much it matters that you realize your potential.